-The dynamics of the soil moisture content can be modeled by the balance of precipitation and evapotranspiration intensity in conditions of the non-washing water regime of the soil.
+The dynamics of the soil moisture content can be modeled by the balance of precipitation and evapotranspiration intensity in condition of the non-washing water regime of soil.
 The routine meteorological data can be used to simulate the balance of water and evapotranspiration (Allen et al., 1998).
-Besides climatic regimes, the water-physical properties of the particular soil type play a key role in water dynamics.
-Albedo of the soil surface is particularly important.
-In this regard the technosols as young soil-like bodies are characterized by considerable colour diversity.
-Albedo essentially depends on the colour of the soil surface (Post et al., 2000).
-The colour of the upper soil layers is dependent on organic matter content which gives it colours from grey to black.
-The technosols' organic matter content is low in the early stages of development, so technosols encompass a diverse range of colours.
-The pedozem is most similar to natural analogues in structure and colour of the surface and is characterized by the lowest albedo.
-The technosols that formed on the grey-green clay have the highest albedo value.
-It should be noted albedo is dependent on the moisture content: wet soils are characterized by a lower albedo.
-Also, higher organic matter content decreases albedo.
+Besides climatic regimes the water-physical properties of the particular soil type play a key role in water dynamics.
+Albedo of a soil surface is particularly important.
+In this regard the technosols as young soil-like bodies are characterized by considerable color diversity.
+Albedo essentially depends on the color of the soil surface (Post et al., 2000).
+The color of the upper soil layers is depended on organic matter content which gives it colors from gray to black.
+The technosols organic matter content is low in the early stages of development (Zhukov et al., 2017a; Komlyk & Brygadyrenko, 2019), so technosols encompass a diverse range of colors.
+The pedozem is most similar to natural analogues in structure and color of the surface and is characterized by the lowest albedo.
+The technosols that manufactured on the graygreen clay have the highest albedo value.
+It should be noted albedo is depended on the moisture content: wet soils are characterized by a lower albedo.
+Also, the higher organic matter content decreases albedo.
 Thus, the evapotranspiration rate decreases due to increased albedo with the decrease of water content in soil.